Synthetic alerting overview

 The alerting potential of Dynatrace Synthetic Monitoring is fully realized when combined with Real User Monitoring—not only are you notified that there is a problem, but you can also see which real users are impacted and where the root cause of the issue is in your application stack.

 Thresholds for generating availability and performance problems are specified in synthetic monitor settings after monitor creation.
-Go to Synthetic in the Dynatrace menu, select your monitor, and then select Edit.
+Go to Synthetic, select your monitor, and then select Edit.
 See Configure a browser monitor for details.

 Be sure to Save changes to monitor settings.